trustworthy-large-model/trustworthy-large-model.github.io/README.md

+## Trustworthy Machine Learning --- Xingjun Ma

-## This is the web page for the Trustworthy Machine Learning course taught by Dr. Xingjun Ma at the School of Computer Science, Fudan University, Shanghai, China.
+This is the web page for the Trustworthy Machine Learning course taught by Dr. Xingjun Ma at the School of Computer Science, Fudan University, Shanghai, China.